grig23/primetime.en/help/AccountIQ/export-segment-metrics.md

 1. Select a timeframe for evaluation from **Granularity and time frame** option.

-    1. Use **Agg
-    regated By** option to select the granularity of your evaluation as a Week or a Month.
+    1. Use **Aggregated By** option to select the granularity of your evaluation as a Week or a Month.

     1. After specifying the granularity select the desired timeframe, either a week or a month (based on the granuarity you selected).